MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 **Adjustment** – Will update Payroll and General Ledger.
 User this if you are:

-    - Entering an adjustment.
+    -Entering an adjustment.
-    - Adjustments can be posted only if the gross and net wage amounts are zero.
+    -Adjustments can be posted only if the gross and net wage amounts are zero.

         Note: There will be no check number associated with an adjustment.
-    - If GL is not being updated as expected:
-        Ensure you're set up to 'Post To' GL and not 'Through' (Microsoft Dynamics GP >> Tools >> Setup >> Posting >> Posting >> Series = Payroll >> Origin = Manual Checks).
+    -If GL is not being updated as expected: Ensure you're set up to 'Post To' GL and not 'Through' (Microsoft Dynamics GP >> Tools >> Setup >> Posting     >> Posting >> Series = Payroll >> Origin = Manual Checks).

 **Beginning Balances** – Will NOT update Bank Rec or General Ledger.
 Use this if you are:

-    - Entering beginning balances.
+    -Entering beginning balances.

     Note: There will be no check number associated with a beginning balance.
-    - Don’t want to update Bank Rec or GL
+    -Don’t want to update Bank Rec or GL
-    - Do not enter positive and negative amounts at the same time:
+    -Do not enter positive and negative amounts at the same time:
-        - Post only positive amounts
-        - Or post only negative amounts
+        Post only positive amounts Or post only negative amounts

 > [!IMPORTANT]
 > Manual Checks is that they are exactly that: manual.
 Microsoft Dynamics GP does not automatically calculate anything for you when you process a Manual Check.
 As such, you need to know exactly what amounts need to be entered/adjusted.